-The most common thing to get in your ear is water, we wash in it and swim in it so it can get in our ears very quickly.
+The most common thing to get in your ear is water, we wash in it and swim in it so it can get in our ears quickly.
 Nature has designed the ear so that water can drain from them naturally.
-But if it does not, you may develop something called swimmers ear.
+But if it does not, you may develop swimmers ear.

 We have all experienced water trapped in our ears, sounds are muffled, and we get a tickly feeling inside the head from the ear down to the jaw or throat!
-If this happens, you again should not insert cotton buds into the ear to try to dry it!
+If this happens, you again should not insert cotton buds into the ear to dry it!

-Try shaking your head from side to side, or tilt the head so the ear is facing down, juggling the head or tugging the earlobe gently to try to dislodge any water that may still be in the ear.
+Try shaking your head from side to side, or tilt the head so the ear is facing down, juggling the head or tugging the earlobe gently to dislodge any water that may still be in the ear.

 It is recommended by doctors that people who play water sports, spend a lot of time in the water, or have problems with water being trapped in their ears often, use a cap or earplugs to stop the water from entering their ears